What is Bön ?

 Outwardly, dzogchen consists of practices that lead us to recognise the nature of mind, just as it is in the present moment, without any mental fabrication.
 These can include foundational practices of zhiné (‘staying-calming’) concentration meditation and trekchö practice (‘thoroughly cutting through’) the habitual constructions of mind revealing the view of primordial purity beyond conceptual elaboration, through to more advanced practices including tummo (practice of inner heat) to help clear emotional blockages, and tögal (‘direct crossing’ or bypassing visions’) practice of purifying perception by recognising the naturally occurring Buddhafields.

-Ultimately, dzogchen is that nature of mind that we discover for ourselves.
+Ultimately, dzogchen is the nature of mind that we discover for ourselves.
 It is expansive, self-illuminated and mirror-like: unstained by thought, appearance, feeling or experience.
 When we rest in the nature of mind, we are our true selves and able to fully integrate with all aspects of our lives and the world as it appears in all its diversity.

 The Atri teachings of Dzogchen can be summarised as: